Zeege-0/algorithm-homework-fas/README.md

 ![](doc/screenshot.png)

-Alternatively, if you want to pack the binary into a zip file
+Alternatively, if you want to pack the binary into a zip file:

 ```bash
 cmake --build build --target package